Types of Business Models

 Types of Capital Investments

-Capital investments (or capital projects) are investments with a life of one or more years.
-They are presented on the balance sheet as long-term assets.
+Capital investments (or capital projects) have a life of one or more years and are presented on the balance sheet as long-term assets.
 There are four main types of capital investments: Going concern (or maintenance) projects.
-Regulatory or…
+Regulatory or compliance projects….

 More Details